-This is how we value students in learning spaces and around school for 'above and beyond' effort, perseverance, self-discipline, good work, courtesy, helping others, good questioning or other learning habits and behaviours that demonstrate a highly effective attitude to learning.
+This is how we value students in learning spaces and around school for above and beyond effort, perseverance, self-discipline, good work, courtesy, helping others, good questioning or other learning habits and behaviours that demonstrate a highly effective attitude to learning.
 Our recognition system is fully outlined in Appendix 1.

 Recognition of positive learning behaviours and conduct will be provided by verbal praise [formal thank you], a 'good news note', staff calls home, good pieces of learning posted on the classroom 'fridge door', teacher postcards for learning habits, or teacher referral to a TLR leader, e.g.: Subject Leader, Head of Year or the Headteacher, also recognised by postcard home.

-The classroom teacher will keep a personal record of which recognition strategies they use with each student, on their seating plan notes, mark book, planner or paper register.
-Teacher postcards for perseverance or other learning habits also need to be put on SIMs as an ASPIRE commendation.
+Half termly Form Celebrations also allow Form Tutors to regularly recognise students' broader attributes and character in contributing positively to the House system, school or wider communities.
+The classroom teacher will keep a personal record of which Recognition strategies they use with each student, on their seating plan notes, mark book, planner or a Recognition paper register.